Shanu-Mathew/Student-Math-Score-Prediction/README.md

-#End to End MAchine Learning
+#End to End Machine Learning